-Smell- Water has no smell, add rose water to a glass of water.
-It will smell like rose.
+Smell- Water has no smell, add rose water to a

 Shape- Water has no shape of its own.
+It takes the shape of the container.

-It takes collect it in a container.
+collect it in a container.
 If you put your hand in Texture- It is a liquid.
 You can pour water and water it will get wet.